japer-technology/the-brain-actuator/scaffold-proposals/QUESTIONS.md

 **D4a.** Do we accept the monorepo `core/` + `surfaces/*` layout (one package per surface, strict one-way dependencies)?
 Suggested: Yes
-Answer:
+Answer: yes

 **D4b.** Do we accept the build/test posture (core tested against fixtures; surfaces tested as thin translators)?
 Suggested: Yes
-Answer:
+Answer: Yes

 ## 05 — MCP server

 **D5a.** Is the MCP server in the launch set?
 Suggested: Yes
-Answer:
+Answer: Yes

 **D5b.** Do we accept "read-only by default; write tools only registered in an explicit write-enabled mode" as the MCP safety posture?
 Suggested: Yes
-Answer:
+Answer: Yes

 **D5c.** Do we start with stdio-only transport and defer remote/networked MCP (with its auth requirements) to later?
 Suggested: Yes
-Answer:
+Answer: Yes

 **MCP-1.** Do we expose prompts (e.g. "summarize this thought's subtree") or keep the surface to resources + tools only?
-Answer:
+Answer: Yes

 **MCP-2.** What is the paging/streaming strategy for very large graphs exposed as resources?
-Answer:
+Answer: Best possible

 **MCP-3.** For remote MCP, what auth model (token, mTLS) do we require before any write tools are even registered?
-Answer:
+Answer: TBA

 ## 06 — Safety and versioning

 **D6a.** Do we make StateGuard a mandatory in-core gate that no surface can bypass (surfaces may only add restrictions)?
 Suggested: Yes
-Answer:
+Answer: Yes but called TheLocalBrainGuard

 **D6b.** Do we adopt StateJournal as a first-class core component from the start (vs. deferring audit/rollback)?
 Suggested: Yes
-Answer:
+Answer: Yes but called TheLocalBrainJournal

 **D6c.** Do we confirm the split: safety/invariants in the core (StateGuard), authn/authz in the surfaces?
 Suggested: Yes
-Answer:
+Answer: Yes

 ## 07 — Runtime/language

 **D7.** What is the core runtime/language?
 Suggested: Defer until after discovery (Phase 1)
-Answer:
+Answer: Defer until after discovery (Phase 1)

 ---